Will Marshawn Lynch return to the Seahawks again? Here’s what Pete Carroll and John Schneider say.

-INDIANAPOLIS — Chris Carson will “absolutely’’ be ready for the start of the 2020 regular season, Seahawks head coach Pete Carroll said Tuesday at the NFL combine.
+INDIANAPOLIS — Chris Carson will “absolutely’’ be ready for the start of the 2020 regular season, Seahawks coach Pete Carroll said Tuesday at the NFL combine.

 Rashaad Penny, though, might not be.